The brightest galaxies at Cosmic Dawn: Results

 Finally, we make a forecast for the magnitude distribution of galaxies at $z>10$.
 In order to have enough statistics we forecast an area of 1 sq. degrees.
 Based on this area we draw halos from the halo mass function in comoving volume bins corresponding to $\Delta z = 1$.
 For computational efficiency if the number of expected halos is greater than 1000, we set the sampled number to 1000.
 We then sample halo formation times for each halos using Equation~\ref{eqn:pw} and then calculate the observed UV luminosity of each galaxy, adding dust attenuation as described in Section~\ref{sec:results_maxLF}.
 Figure~\ref{fig:survey} shows the distribution of apparent magnitudes (in the NIRCam band covering rest-frame 1500\,\AA) for galaxies in this area as a function of observed redshift and halo formation timescale.
 We assigned redshifts in each bin by drawing from a uniform distribution $U\sim[z_0-0.5,z_0+0.5]$.

 This figure again demonstrates that with increasing redshift, we predict observable galaxies to be increasingly young, with ages $\simlt 10$\,Myr.
-At $z\sim10$ our model predicts $\MUV \sim -20$ galaxies will have sSFR$\simgt30\,\mathrm{Gyr}^{-1}$ \citep[as seen in the brightest population already at $z\sim7$][]{Endsley2021}.
-As described above, this is a selection effect, as at fixed halo mass, the median galaxy will be older and fainter.
+At $z\sim10$ our model predicts $\MUV \sim -20$ galaxies will have sSFR$\simgt30\,\mathrm{Gyr}^{-1}$ \citep[as seen in the brightest population already at $z\sim7$,][]{Endsley2021}.
+As described above, at fixed mass or \MUV we expect galaxies to have increasingly young ages at higher redshifts due to more rapid accretion.
+However, there is also a selection effect in a magnitude-limited survey: at fixed mass we will only be able to see the youngest galaxies, the median galaxy will be older and fainter.
 Therefore, current JWST studies are likely to be observing the most extreme sites of star formation in the early universe.
-We predict that future surveys reaching $m_\mathrm{AB}\sim30$ will instead identify a higher proportion of `older' galaxies ($\sim100$\,Myr) at $z\sim8-12$, where we predict a $\MUV \sim -19$ galaxies will have sSFR$\sim10\,\mathrm{Gyr}^{-1}$.
+We predict that future surveys reaching $m_\mathrm{AB}\sim30$ will instead identify a higher proportion of `older' galaxies ($\sim100$\,Myr) at $z\sim8-12$, where we predict $\MUV \sim -19$ galaxies will have sSFR$\sim10\,\mathrm{Gyr}^{-1}$.

 We note that if dust attenuation decreases at $z>10$, all of our results can be shifted up by $\sim1$ mag.